 - Dimples at the corners of the mouth.

 So, we have established that static wrinkles develop from dynamic lines because of the decline in our skin’s quality as we grow older.

-Also, static lines appear in places where the contraction of facial muscles causes ridges or depressions in the skin.
+Also, static lines appear in places where the contraction of causes ridges or depressions in the skin.
 They can also appear on the cleavage and neck.

-The factors that lead to this involves one’s age, skin type, skin hydration, and genetics.
+The factors that lead to this involve one’s age, skin type, skin hydration, and genetics.
 More specific causes include: